geo-knowledge-hub/geo-components-react/README.md

-# GEO Labels React
+# GEO Components React

-React components to support the Labeling system used in the GEO Knowledge Hub.
-Currently, the following label systems are supported:
+React components library used to create the GEO Knowledge Hub interfaces.
+The components are separated by the themes they reference within the platform.

-- `Target Audience`: Target Audience of a record/resource;
-- `Engagement Priorities Topics`: Topics related to Global Development frameworks such as;
-  - Sustainable Development Goal (SDG);
-  - Minamata Framework;
-  - Paris Agreement.